For far too long I’ve been treating reading as down time – something to do when everything else is done.

 I read this MVP caption while the kettle was boiling before my first cup of instant coffee* and was completely inspired for the rest of the day.

-So I say, pick up your EYE Weekly, DOSE, NOW Magazine and pop them in your back pack, purse or brief case.
-Keep them on the ready for when you have 5 minutes to spare.
-Flip through them.
+So I say, pick up your EYE Weekly, Metro or NOW Magazine and pop them in your back pack, purse or brief case.
+Keep the reading material written by people in your community on the ready for when you have 5 minutes to spare.
+Flip through the stories, ideas and opinions.
 Find an article that grabs you.
-Then let it filter through you and carve more detail into your understanding of everything, so you can become more of who you are.
+Then let it filter through you and carve more detail into all that you know.
+The more we understand others, the easier it is to appreciate differences rather than judge.

-*The first time I ever drank coffee was when I started supply teaching and it would take half of recess just to find the staff room, so I acquired a taste for instant and have never looked back!
+*The first time I drank coffee was when I supply taught.
+It would take half of recess just to find the staff room!
+So I acquired a taste for instant and have never looked back.